VSpaceCode/VSpaceCode/README.md

 All feature requests and help are welcome.
 Please check out our [contributing guide](CONTRIBUTING.md) on how you can help.

-This project is maintained by a [group of people](https://github.com/VSpaceCode/VSpaceCode/graphs/contributors) around the world on their free time.
-Thank you for your contribution.❤️
+This project is maintained by different [people](https://github.com/VSpaceCode/VSpaceCode/graphs/contributors) around the world in their free time.
+Thank you for your contribution. ❤️

 ## Related projects